We've built a new set of tools to help you take control Try them now

 Frequently Asked Questions

-You’re eligible for a partial contribution for the days you were 18 in that year.
+You’re eligible for a partial contribution for the days you were 16 in that year if you are a KiwiSaver member.

 I’m over 65 – am I still eligible?